CodeYourFuture/project-quiz/readme.md

 `npm install -g mongo-seeding-cli`

-Then run `seed --db-name quizzes --drop-database ./data-import` This command drops local quizzes db, creates new one ond seeds data from data-import folder.
+Then run `seed --db-name quizzes --drop-database ./data-import` This command drops the local `quizzes` db, creates new one and seeds data from the `data-import `folder.
 `seed --db-name quizzes --drop-database ./data-import`